sabyapradhan/resources-1/services_availability.md

 # Continued availability for services
 {: #services_availability}

 {{site.data.keyword.Bluemix_notm}} identified a set of services as Tier 1.
-IBM will not withdraw any Tier 1 service without either making a functional equivalent available or providing at least five years notice of the withdrawal.
+IBM doesn't withdraw any Tier 1 service without either making a functional equivalent available or providing at least five years notice of the withdrawal.

 The following services are classified as Tier 1:
   * {{site.data.keyword.apiconnect_short}}